-Then the students take a field trip to experience that work of art — a museum exhibit, poetry reading, play, dance performance or concert.
+Then the students take a field trip to experience that work of art, at a museum exhibit, poetry reading, play, dance performance or concert.
 After the visit, they have a follow-up classroom workshop where the teaching artist engages the students in reflecting on their experience with the work of art, and they make art themselves.

 El Camino Real Academy teacher Patricia Gay-Webb says: “ArtWorks provided my third-grade students with the opportunity to learn how to observe, decode the basic elements in a remarkable piece of art and explore thinking as if they were the artists.”

 In the midst of the pandemic, this connection to community and creative expression is more important than ever.
 ArtWorks has adjusted its model to provide virtual field trips in order to continue connecting students to world-class art and local artists.

 For example, ArtWorks teaching artists provided self-directed arts activities to students participating in the Georgia O’Keeffe Museum’s Art & Leadership Summer Program.
 Students completed these lessons on their own and then shared their creations with the teaching artists and other students in an online video session.
 ArtWorks also participated in two extended learning programs with the Santa Fe Public Schools that are aimed at providing additional instruction in arts, music and computer science.